OrchardCMS/OrchardCore/src/docs/topics/publishing-releases/README.md

 - [ ] Update [Try Orchard Core](https://github.com/OrchardCMS/TryOrchardCore).

 ### Publicize the release
-Let the whole world know about our shiny new release Savor this part!
+Let the whole world know about our shiny new release.
+Savor this part!
 These steps will make the release public so only do them once everything else is ready.

 - [ ] Update the documentation to mention the version in all places where the latest version is referenced, for example, but not limited to: [Status in the root README](https://docs.orchardcore.net/en/dev/#status), CLI templates, and commands.
 - [ ] Update the [release](https://github.com/OrchardCMS/OrchardCore/releases) on GitHub: Change its title to something more descriptive (e.g. "Orchard Core 1.0.0 RC 2"), add a link to it to the release notes in the documentation.
 Add a link to this release under [Status in the root README](https://docs.orchardcore.net/en/dev/#status).